Congratulations on your subscription!

 Tap on to your canvas area to begin using the selected tool.
 Each tap on the canvas area will then create a new control point.
-When you have finished your last point, tap the Confirm selection on the Canvas button.

 Note: You can also tap, hold and drag when using a tool to control the direction of the next object control point.

 To select an object, simply tap on the object.

 To select multiple objects, simply tap, hold and drag across the objects you wish to select and create a selection box.

 To access the Context menu tap the object and the menu will appear.